 4. Speaking of lifestyle, it is essential that you change to suitably to accommodate your travels.
 To begin with, set aside a sum of money – whether big or small, every month from your earnings for traveling.
 This will help you in the long run.

 5. Cut down on the unnecessary expenses that are eating away your income.
 The best way to figure out this is to track your spendings, especially that you spend on social life, eating outside or shopping.

 6. In regards to safety – be adventurous and daring, while bearing in mind to rather ‘be safe than sorry’ and with precautionary measures to follow up with accordingly.
 Be on your guard, but don’t miss out on genuine interactions with various people and cultures, for which you’ll need to open up your mind.

-7. Backpacking is one of the many ways of travelling you can choose.
+7. Backpacking is one of the many ways of traveling you can choose.
 If it fascinates or works out for you, these tips for novices may be of help.

 8. You might have a bucket list of places that you dream to go, but some of them could be well, only a dream, because of being too far or highly expensive.
 That shouldn’t dishearten you.
 Start by picking up the inexpensive places on your list, and aim to tick off your list as years progress.

 9. Which brings us to the next point – don’t get stressed out by the exotic travel pics that you see online, even posted by your friends or loved ones.
 Travel because you love to, and travel because you enjoy it.
 Remember, it is a not competition of who visits the most number of countries or the most lovely destination – Travel is not a race, and online or offline validation shouldn’t be your end goal of traveling.
 Travel to enjoy!

 10. Experience is the best teacher.
 So shrug off the initial fears of unknown or venturing into a new place.
 It might be difficult at first, but with trips, you’ll start feeling more comfortable and at ease.